 Dry Ingredients

-- 2 cups rolled oats (Bob's Red Mill Gluten-Free)
+- 2 cups rolled oats Bob's Red Mill Gluten-Free

-- 3/4 cup pitted dates
+- ¾ cup pitted dates

 - 1 cup vanilla whey protein powder

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 3 tsp pumpkin spice
+- 3 teaspoon pumpkin spice

 Wet Ingredients